aws-samples/media-analysis-policy-evaluation-framework/README.md

 Organizations across media and entertainment, advertising, social media, education, and other sectors require efficient solutions to extract information from videos and apply flexible evaluations based on their policies.
 Generative artificial intelligence (AI) has unlocked fresh opportunities for these use cases.
 This solution uses AWS AI and generative AI services to provide a framework to streamline video extraction and evaluation processes.

-It helps users extract video metadata from both visual and audio elements, offering granularity at the video frame, shot, and scene levels.
+It helps users extract video metadata from both visual and audio elements, offering granularity at the video frame, and shot levels.
 Users can then focus on analyzing the video based on this extracted dataset to unlock additional business value.

 ### Architecture Overview